One Way To Put God First

 The truth is, money is either the catalyst or the barrier to God having His rightful place in your life.
 How you manage each paycheck will reflect, not whom you love but whom you love most.

-Money management, of course, is a complete subject on its own.
-Even if God has His rightful place in your budget there may be skills for managing money that you must learn.
-But, for the purposes of this study, learning to pay your tithe to God first on every payday is the only rational option.
+Even if God has His rightful place in your budget, skills for managing the rest of your money must be learned.
+But, for the purposes of this study, learning to pay your tithe first on every payday is the first step in managing money and the only rational option.
 Paying more is acceptable.
 Paying less misallocates funds.
 Paying nothing excludes God completely.

-The important question to ask is this: Is God in the “must pay” category of your budget?
 The first check you write every time you get paid should be your tithe check.
-If you wait till everything else is paid it is very likely there won’t be enough left over to give what belongs to Him.
+If you wait till everything else is paid first there very likely won’t be enough left over to give.
 When that happens you are placing Him in the category of “expendable income” not first place.

-“What should come first in our lives, God or our material needs?”
+“What should come first in our lives, God or material needs?”
 That is a good question.
 Most Christians would probably qualify their answer.

 “Well, God should come first” they might say “but He wouldn’t expect us to go without what we need.”